 A dream cast of England's finest (Michael Caine, Bob Hoskins, Helen Mirren, Tom Courtenay, David Hemmings, and Ray Winstone) is assembled for this very British merchant class drama about a tight-knit group of old farts who gather together after one of their own (Caine) dies, and embark on a road trip to deliver his ashes to the seaside town of Margate.

-Along their journey, they each flash back to key scenes throughout their various pasts, from the 1940s to the 1980s (it's not made explicit in the film, but I believe the "present day" of the story is around 1989).
-The various disappointments and minor triumphs of these ordinary lives are handled with typical English resignation. ("Ah well.
-'Ere's to 'im anyway.")
+Along their journey, they each flash back to key scenes throughout their various pasts, from the 1940s to the 1980s (it's not made explicit in the film, but I believe the "present day" of the story to be around 1989).
+The various disappointments and minor triumphs of these ordinary lives are handled with typical English resignation. ("Ah, well.
+'Ere's to 'im, anyway.")

-Slow-moving and episodic, Last Orders may not appeal to many people besides the British – and the Anglophiles that love them – but it asks from you nothing more than to sit back and enjoy some fine acting and some well-etched, wistful characters.
+Slow moving and episodic, Last Orders may not appeal to many people besides the British – and the Anglophiles who love them – but it asks from you nothing more than to sit back and enjoy some fine acting and some well-etched, wistful characters.